gihozoinnocente/event_locator/README.md

 6. **event_ratings**: User ratings and reviews for events
 7. **user_favorite_events**: Junction table for user favorite events

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request

 ## License

 This project is licensed under the ISC License.